VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the colour attachment descriptions.md

 When you use **VK_IMAGE_LAYOUT_UNDEFINED** you are saying you don't care what the format is in before rendering.
 When a VkImage is in an UNDEFINED layout treat the VkImage as a unitialised memory and **NOT** cleared.

+For all the render passes you end up using you'll be wanting to swap the attachments around.
 # References
 ##### Main Notes
 [[What is a render pass]]